darknessitachi/casual-eventsourcing/README.md

 # casual-eventsourcing
-Learning event sourcing through implementation.
+Learning event sourcing by implementing it